 One argument in support of the FinTech adoption is that the FinTech lending can reduce face-to-face bias against minority borrowers.
-For example, Bartlett et al. (2019) find that FinTech lending reduces discrimination in interest rate against Latinx and AfricanAmerican borrowers.12 Since the previous results in the paper have documented the role of trust as a crucial entry barrier, I further investigate how different race groups response to the Wells Fargo scandal heterogeneously.
+For example, Bartlett et al. (2019) find that FinTech lending reduces discrimination in interest rate against Latinx and AfricanAmerican borrowers.
+Since the previous results in the paper have documented the role of trust as a crucial entry barrier, I further investigate how different race groups response to the Wells Fargo scandal heterogeneously.

-One advantage of the Gallup and the HMDA data is that both datasets contain individuallevel information on race, and ethnicity.
-Following Fuster et al. (2020), I focus mainly on race, with one exception, distinguishing white borrowers between Hispanic White borrowers and non-Hispanic White borrowers.
-13 Moreover, considering that several important borrowers' credit risk metrics are not available in the HMDA data, I restrict the HMDA sample to the conforming loans purchased by Fannie Mae and Freddie Mac, to ensure that the loans are maximally comparable.
+One advantage of the Gallup and the HMDA data is that both datasets contain individuallevel information on race and ethnicity.
+In this section, I focus on the difference between African American borrower and non-Hispanic White borrower.
+Considering that several important borrowers' credit risk metrics are not available in the HMDA data, I restrict the HMDA sample to the conforming loans purchased by Fannie Mae and Freddie Mac, to ensure that the loans are maximally comparable.

-To better understand the borrowers' heterogeneous responses to the Wells Fargo scandal across different race groups, I exploit a generic machine learning inference approach proposed by Chernozhukov et al. (2020) (CDDF) to estimate treatment effect heterogeneity.
+To better understand the borrowers' heterogeneous responses to the Wells Fargo scandal in FinTech adoption, in additional to the OLS (difference-in-differences) estimations, I exploit a generic machine learning inference approach proposed by Chernozhukov et al. (2020) (CDDF) to estimate treatment effect heterogeneity.
 CDDF develop a method of generic machine learning inference on heterogeneous treatment effects in randomized experiments.
-I apply the method in understanding the heterogeneous treatment effect of the exposure to the Wells Fargo scandal, which is a quasiexperiment setting.14
+The sample splitting feature of the CDDF method largely solves the out-ofsample validity issue in heterogeneous treatment effect estimation.
+I apply the method in understanding the heterogeneous treatment effect of the exposure to the Wells Fargo scandal, which is a quasi-experiment setting..
+The estimation details are shown in the appendix B.1.

 The CDDF method applies to binary treatment, therefore I partition the Wells Fargo exposure into "treatment" (T = 1) and "control" groups (T = 0), assigning an individual to the treatment group if the individual resides in a county with above-median level of the Wells Fargo deposits share after 2016.
-Let Y be the variable of interest, the FinTech dummy variable, and Z be the vector of covariates.
-Conditional on the individuals' characteristics Z, the average treatment effect (ATE) becomes a conditional average treatment effect (CATE), which is denoted as $s_o(Z) = E(Y|T = 1, Z) - E(Y|T = 0, Z)$.
-In our setting, the
+Let Y be the variable of interest, the FinTech dummy

-12They find that Latinx and African-American borrowers pay 7.9 bp more in home-purchase mortgage interest and 3.6 bp more in refinance mortgage interest, after controlling for all credit risk.
+&lt;sup>12They find that Latinx and African-American borrowers pay 7.9 bp more in home-purchase mortgage interest and 3.6 bp more in refinance mortgage interest, after controlling for all credit risk.
 However, for mortgages originated by FinTech lenders, Latinx and African-American borrowers only 5.3 bp more for home-purchase mortgage interest, and 2.0 bp more for refinance mortgages.
 Moreover, traditional lenders reject 6% more Latinx and African-American borrowers for GSE guaranteed loans.

-13Bartlett et al. (2019) use a simple minority category, defining a minority borrower to be an individual with either Latinx ethnicity or African American race, to keep a consistent minority pool.
+&lt;sup>13The results for White-Hispanic borrowers are provided in the appendix.
+The results for White-Hispanic borrowers are inconsistent across different specifications, which suggests that there are other unobservable factors that may affect White-Hispanic borrowers' behavior.
 Moreover, given the caveat in Buchak et al. (2018) and Fuster et al. (2018), since the HMDA has missing values on race and ethnicity, one need to be cautious in interpreting the results.

-14For example, Deryugina et al. (2019) also applies the method in a quasi-experiment setting.
+&lt;sup>14For example, Deryugina et al. (2019) also applies the method in a quasi-experiment setting.

-conditional treatment effect is the increase in an individual's probability of choosing Fin-Tech as mortgage originator after the exposure to the Wells Fargo scandal, conditional on the individual's characteristics.
+variable, and Z be the vector of covariates.
+Conditional on the individuals' characteristics Z, the average treatment effect (ATE) becomes a conditional average treatment effect (CATE), which is denoted as $s_o(Z) = E(Y|T = 1, Z) - E(Y|T = 0, Z)$ .
+In our setting, the conditional treatment effect is the increase in an individual's probability of choosing Fin-Tech as mortgage originator after the exposure to the Wells Fargo scandal, conditional on the individual's characteristics.